TahirAnny/100-days-of-code/log.md

 **Today's Progress**: as it's my weekend so decided to take a step back and reviewing what I actually learned and worked on the last 5days, started making the weather app with geolocation search.

+### Day 16: January 23, 2021

+**Today's Progress**: Wrote HTTP request for the weather app, studied error handling and callback function in Node js.